 Those retailers come in all shapes and sizes.
 They include the biggest names, with hundreds, even thousands of locations.
 But whether your business is a large one or a small one, costs are costs.
-We spoke with many that have sizeable investments in video surveillance.
+We spoke with many that have sizable investments in video surveillance.

 A common scenario is a retailer with a network of hard-wired IP cameras that it installed five or six years ago.
-These cameras don’t deliver the cool data-driven functionality of the latest camera technology.
+These security cameras don’t deliver the cool data-driven functionality of the latest surveillance camera technology.
 But it’s a tough pill to swallow to pay $1,000 a camera to rip out that old system and replace it.